rtaibah/udacity-blockchain-nanodegree/blockchain-api/README.md

 Installing Node and NPM is pretty straightforward using the installer package available from the (Node.js® web site)[https://nodejs.org/en/].

+This uses [ExpressJS](https://expressjs.com) which will be installed when running `npm install`.
+See configuration section below.

 ### Configuring your project

 - Install requirements